Sparrow2049/Code-Wave/README.md

-# Waypoint
+# Waypoint 📍

 Get through the semester with people who've already done it.

-## What it is

-Waypoint is a course-scoped hub for two things freshmen actually need mid- semester and rarely have a good place to get:
+Way point is an open-source academic collaboration platform built for students to share course resources, study materials, and get advice directly from senior students who have taken the courses.

+## Key Features ✨

 - **Ask a senior** — post a question tied to a course.
 Students who've taken it (or anyone, really) can answer; a senior's answer marks the